 In a few words, a toy hauler is an RV that boasts a sizable storage space in which you can store your “toys”—boats, mopeds, quads, bikes, golf carts, snowmobiles, ATVs, and the like—while on the move.
-Also known as Sports Utility RVs (SURVs), they allow you to carry all your motorized and oversized hobby-things the same as you would your clothes and camping gear.
+Also known as Sports Utility RVs (SURVs), they allow you to carry all your motorized and oversized hobby-things the same as you would your clothes and camping gear as a regular camper.

 Toy haulers come in a variety of forms, ranging from minimalist, spartan, frill-free affairs to ultra-luxurious, wheeled palaces.
-What they all have in common is a cargo area or a storage “garage” in which you can stow all your oversized goodies so you can avoid having to double-tow.
+What they all have in common is a cargo space or a storage “garage area” in which you can stow all your oversized goodies so you can avoid having to double-tow.

 Where toy haulers differ is in their capacity and configuration.
 The three main types on the market are tow model travel trailers, fifth wheels, and motorcoaches.

-All three types of toy trailer will have some kind of living quarters in addition to the garage space, and some models even boast a drive-up rear gate and loading ramp that converts into a patio or seating area.
+All three types of toy trailer will have some kind of living quarters in addition to the garage space, and some models even boast a drive-up rear gate and loading ramp door that converts into a patio or seating area in your recreational vehicle.

 Who needs a toy hauler?

 In a few words, if you got “toys” and intend on using them while RVing, then buying a toy hauler is well worth considering.
-Not only do toy haulers let you avoid double-towing (which is illegal in some states in any case) but gives you all the storage space you need to keep all your kit and caboodle safely stowed separately from your living quarters.
+Not only do toy haulers let you avoid double-towing (which is illegal in some states in any case) but gives you all the storage space you need to keep all your kit and caboodle safely stowed separately from your living quarter.
 In terms of convenience, things don’t get much better than that.
-Is a home on the road really a home on the road if you have to leave behind some of your most cherished items?
+Is really a home on the road if you have to leave behind some of your most cherished items?

 Toy haulers are also ideal for folks who spend a lot of time on the road with work.
 The cargo area provides plenty of room for all your tools while the front gives you your living and sleeping quarters, potentially saving you a small fortune on hotel bills.

 Finally, those who have big families or like to travel with friends will benefit from the ability to roam wherever they wish without a caravan of vehicles and also save on the huge expense entailed in putting up the whole crew in hotels or motels.
-Many models sleep up to eight people and have the added bonus of large slide-outs for evening entertainment and cargo bays that convert into play areas for kids or an extra sleeping area.
+Many models have a sleeping capacity of eight people and have the added bonus of large slide-outs for evening entertainment, like sort of a living room, and cargo bays that convert into play areas for kids or an extra sleeping area.

 Types of toy hauler

-There are four main types of toy hauler on the market: cargo trailers, travel trailers, 5th wheels, and motorcoach toy haulers.
+There are four main types of toy hauler trailer on the market: cargo trailers, travel trailers, 5th wheel trailer, and motorcoach toy haulers.
 Each type comes in a wide variety of sizes with differing specs, floor plans, attributes, and drawbacks.
 Below, we’ve added a quick overview of each type and a short description of its advantages and disadvantages.